peter3200/NeuroDocs/docs/source/cprep/cprep_4.rst

 Purpose
 *******

 Multi-echo EPI data are different from their single-echo counterparts in a fundamental way: three or more images per volume are acquired at echo times spanning tens of milliseconds.
 This results in a couple of specific benefits: 1) Echoes can be integrated into a single time-series with improved BOLD contrast and less susceptibility artifact via weighted averaging, and 2) the way in which signals decay across echoes can be used to inform denoising (Lynch et al., 2021).
 Ultimately, through this multi-echo acquisiton process, you end up with a greater signal-to-noise ratio than with single-echo data.
+For an in-depth discussion on the benefits of multi-echo data, see `this OHBM podcast <https://www.youtube.com/watch?v=B6SY6UHAucs>`__.

 In order to take advantage of these properties, the CBIG2016 pipeline allows for the integration of tedana (see DuPre et al., 2021). tedana creates a weighted sum of individual echoes and then denoises the data using a multi-echo ICA-based denoising method.
 In addition to incorporating Tedana, consider altering your CBIG2016 preproc configuration to remove steps rendered unnecessary by multi-echo acquisition, such as bandpass filtering (as suggested by Kundu et al., 2017).